SecondNewtonLaw/Global-Functions-Documentation/Libraries/Metatable.md

 # Metatable

-Functions that enable access and manipulation of locked metatables.
+Functions that allow access and manipulation of locked metatables.

 ---